 Google or any search engine for that matter has a distinctive way of crawling sites.
 By identifying targeted keywords and site links, these search engines crawl sites and assign them ranks accordingly.
 Content search is a significant part of the process too.
 In a nutshell, surface web features web-based contents which are available to be indexed by the search engines.

-With that theory on surface web, it’s time to move to the deeper levels.
-So, what is deep web and what are its defining features?
+With that theory on the surface web, it’s time to move to the deeper levels.
+So, what is the deep web and what are its defining features?
 Here’s a short synopsis:

 1. Reachable by users: As a user, you can reach out to content on the surface web.
 However, search engines will fail in this context.
 They won’t succeed in finding the right set of information or the page itself.

 2. Secured access: Say, for instance, you set up a site and try to access it from a different location.
 You can access and use the IP address of a computer thus finding these links, which search engines aren’t able to do.
 This particular aspect is prevalent in the case of some government websites.
 You can’t gain access to these libraries through search engines, nor do they appear in search results.
 Human actions and interventions are necessary to gain access to these contents.
 The demarcation between deep web and surface web isn’t that clear.
 It is a bit blurry where users fail to identify the exact differences.
 The most striking difference is that search engines can’t index the former and the latter gets noticed by them.

 According to some of the leading online portals, the dark web is a mysterious world of internet activities and operations.
 It’s like a cyber-underworld which promotes secret and dark activities.
 If market reports are anything to go by, the deep web covers a whopping 90% of the web.
 Here’s a formal definition formulated by experts: